5. Beamline instrumentation#

 _images/biologic.png

-We do not, at this time, have full EPICS-level control of the potentiostat, limiting the level of automation and integration with the rest of the beamline.
+We do not, at this time, have EPICS-level control of the potentiostat.
+This limits the level of automation and integration with the rest of the beamline.

-Also, BMM does not provide electrochemical cells.
+BMM does not provide electrochemical cells.
 The user is expected to bring their own cells.
+Ideally, the electrochemistry has been tested in the cells intended for use at the beamline and are known to produce reliable electrochemical results.

-BMM has two options for experiments as elevated or reduced temperature.
+BMM has two options for experiments at elevated or reduced temperature.

 The Linkam stage has LN2 flow for cooling a sample down to 77K and a resistive heater to go up to 600C.
 The volume inside can be pumped or exposed to flowing gas.
 The sample stage at the center is modified to have a 3mm diameter hole for transmission XAFS.